 All records will be kept in locked locations.
-All consent forms will be secured safely in a separate compartment of a locked cabinet.
+All paper copies of consent forms will be secured safely in a separate compartment of a locked cabinet.
+Electronic copies will be stored separately to clinical information and access restricted to study personnel.
 Clinical information will not be released without written permission, except as necessary for monitoring by the trial monitors.